scrum-gang/authentication/doc/putUser.md

-# Update usrr by id
+# Update user by id

 Updates a user with the corresponding ID.